 Generally, we will be subject to U.S. federal income tax on our worldwide taxable income (regardless of whether such income is "U.S. source" or "foreign source") and will be required to file a U.S. federal income tax return annually with the IRS.
 We anticipate that we will also be subject to tax in Canada.
 It is unclear how the foreign tax credit rules under the IRC will operate in certain circumstances, given our treatment as a U.S. domestic corporation for U.S. federal income tax purposes and our being subject to taxation in Canada.
 Accordingly, it is possible that we will be subject to double taxation with respect to all or part of our taxable income.
-It is anticipated that such U.S. and Canadian tax treatment will continue indefinitely and that the Common Shares will be treated indefinitely as shares in a U.S. domestic corporation for U.S. federal income tax purposes, notwithstanding future transfers.
-Each holder should seek tax advice, based on such shareholder's particular circumstances, from their own tax advisors.
+It is anticipated that such U.S. and Canadian tax treatment will continue indefinitely and that the Common Shares will be treated indefinitely as shares in a U.S. domestic corporation for U.S. federal income tax advice, based on such shareholder's particular circumstances, from their own tax advisors.